pydata/xarray/doc/time-series.rst

    still some remaining important features that have yet to be implemented, for example:

-   - Resampling along the time dimension for data indexed by a :py:class:`~xarray.CFTimeIndex` (:issue:`2191`, :issue:`2458`)
    - Built-in plotting of data with :py:class:`cftime.datetime` coordinate axes (:issue:`2164`).

-   For some use-cases it may still be useful to convert from a :py:class:`~xarray.CFTimeIndex` to a :py:class:`pandas.DatetimeIndex`, despite the difference in calendar types (e.g. to allow the use of some forms of resample with non-standard calendars).
-The recommended way of doing this is to use the built-in :py:meth:`~xarray.CFTimeIndex.to_datetimeindex` method:
+   For some use-cases it may still be useful to convert from a :py:class:`~xarray.CFTimeIndex` to a :py:class:`pandas.DatetimeIndex`, despite the difference in calendar types.
+The recommended way of doing this is to use the built-in :py:meth:`~xarray.CFTimeIndex.to_datetimeindex`
+   method:

    .. ipython:: python
       :okwarning: